gaurav1780/comp1010practicalClassMaterial/week 12 - recursive data structures 2/practicalCustomBuiltLinkedList.md

 	}

 	public Node firstOdd() {
-		return null; //to be completed
+		return null; // to be completed
 	}
 }
 ```